stytri/oboe/README.md

 ##### global declaration

-Normally, non-operator declarations are made in the local environment (_source-file_, _function_, ...); when the declaration operator is prefixed with an additional `:` - i.e. `::` and `::^` - then the declaration is made in the global environment.
+Normally, non-operator declarations are made in the local environment (_source-file_, _function_, ...); if the global environment operator `[:]` is applied to the declaration then it is made in the global environment.
 Operator declarations are always made in the global environment.

 ##### constant